-Summary of Income Included and Excluded by Person Live-in aides Income from all sources is excluded [24 CFR 5.609(c)(5)].
-Foster child or foster adult Income from all sources is excluded [24 CFR 5.609(c)(2)].
-Head, spouse, or cohead All sources of income not specifically excluded by the regulations are Other adult family members included.
-Children under 18 years of age Employment income is excluded [24 CFR 5.609(c)(1)].
+Summary of Income Included and Excluded by Person Live-in aides Income from all sources is excluded [24 CFR 5.609(c) (5)].
+Foster child or foster adult Income from all sources is excluded [24 CFR 5.609(c) (2)].
+Head, spouse, or cohead All sources of income not specifically excluded by the Other adult family members regulations are included.
+Children under 18 years of age Employment income is excluded [24 CFR 5.609(c) (1)].
 All other sources of income, except those specifically excluded by the regulations, are included.
-Full-time students 18 years of age or Employment income above \$480/year is excluded [24 CFR older (not head, spouse, or cohead) 5.609(c)(11)].
-All other sources of income, except those specifically excluded by the regulations, are included.
+Full-time students 18 years of Employment income above \$480/year is excluded [24 CFR age or older (not head, 5.609(c) (11)]. spouse, or cohead) All other sources of income, except those specifically excluded by the regulations, are included.